huongngocvu/OLG-model-on-tax-reforms/README.md

-The code requires GPU to run.
+The code requires the VFI Toolkit and GPU to run.

+The VFI Toolkit is available at https://github.com/vfitoolkit.